Your Guide to Data Science Certifications in 2024

 Big data is becoming increasingly prevalent among companies of all sizes.
-A huge need exists for data scientists who use tools to create the processes and algorithms that make it possible for data analysts to make sense of all that data.
+The result has created a huge need for data scientists who use tools to create the processes and algorithms that make it possible for data analysts to make sense of all the information coming in.

-To become a data scientist or get a job in data science, getting a data science certification is a good idea.
-A certification (or certificate) will provide you with the necessary knowledge and skills to succeed as a data scientist.
+To become a data scientist, or to get any job in data science, getting a data science certification is a good idea.
+A certification (or certificate) can provide you with the necessary knowledge and skills to succeed as a data scientist.

-A career as a data scientist consistently ranks among the top jobs in the United Kingdom.
-Glassdoor ranks data scientists as the fifth best job in the UK in their 2022 25 Best Jobs in UK report.
-[1] The World Economic Forum’s 2020 Future of Jobs Report lists data analysts and scientists as number one for increasing demand across industries [2].
+A career as a data scientist consistently ranks among the top-paying jobs in India.
+It appeared in first place on Naukri's list of highest-paying IT jobs, with an average salary of ₹10.5L [1].
+The World Economic Forum’s 2020 Future of Jobs Report lists data analysts and scientists as number one for increasing industry demand [2].

-Read on to learn whether a data science certification is worth it, how to choose one, and a few programs from which to choose.
+Read on to learn whether a data science certification is worth it, how to choose one, and a few programmes to choose from.

 Certifications and certificates are different, though they sound similar.
-Certificates, such as Google’s Data Analytics Professional Certificate, serve as learning material and proof that an individual has completed a training or educational course.
-Certifications, such as those obtained through DASCA, are globally recognised credential programs that involve taking and passing a standardised exam.
+Certificates, such as Google’s Data Analytics Professional Certificate, provide learning material and prove that an individual has completed a training or educational course.
+Certifications, such as those obtained through DASCA, are globally recognised credential programmes that involve taking and passing a standardised exam.

 Further, data science differs from data analytics in that data analysts make sense of existing data, whilst data scientists develop new processes and systems to capture and organise the data for analysts.
 Data science certificates provide learners with distinct skills such as Python and SQL, data analysis, data visualisation, and the ability to build machine learning models.

 You might be wondering whether certification is necessary to get a job in data science.
-The truth is that if you’re looking for a credential to add to your CV, then a Professional Certificate will not necessarily land you that coveted job.
-But what you do need are the skills often gained by completing a certification program.
+The truth is that if you’re looking for a credential to add to your resume, then a professional certificate will not necessarily land you that coveted job.
+But you need the skills often gained by completing a certification programme.

 Data scientists need to know statistical analysis and computing, machine learning, data analysis, data visualisation, mathematics, and programming.
 On top of that, they are more likely to be hired if they are familiar with the tools and libraries a data scientist uses daily.